willkessler/jupytergraffiti/README.md

 This assumes you have `pip` or `pip3`, or `conda` as well as Jupyter Notebook, already installed.

 **PLEASE NOTE**: Due to changes in Jupyter, the inline terminals *will not work* with any version of Jupyter less than 6.1.6.
+Please run:
-Please do `conda upgrade` and `conda upgrade jupyter` to ensure that you have the latest version, which at the of this README is 6.2.0.
+`conda update --prefix ~/anaconda3 anaconda` and `conda upgrade jupyter` to ensure that you have the latest version, which at the time of the last update to this README is v6.2.0.

 ### Installation Option #2: Run Jupyter Notebook with a Docker Image Containing Graffiti (Slightly More Complex Option)